Rational fibered cubic fourfolds: Abstract

 \section{Abstract}

 Some classes of cubic fourfolds are birational to fibrations over $\P^2$, where the fibers are rational surfaces.
-This relates strongly the rationality of the cubic with the rationality of these surfaces over the function field of $\P^2$ and to the existence of rational sections of the fibration.
-It is an interesting question to understand whether the existence of a rational section is also necessary for the rationality of the cubic.
-Let $\C_{18}$ denote the divisor inside the moduli space of smooth cubic hypersurfaces in $\P^5$ whose general element is a smooth cubic containing an elliptic ruled surface associated to a sextic del Pezzo fibration.
-Cubics in $\C_{18}$ are rational whenever the fibration has rational sections.
-By intersecting $\C_{18}$ with the divisors $\C_{14}$, $\C_{26}$ and $\C_{38}$, whose elements are known to be rational, we provide explicit description of these intersections and we exhibit new examples of rational cubic fourfolds whose associated good sextic del Pezzo fibration has no rational sections.
-We study also the divisor $\C_{8}$, whose general element is a cubic containing a plane.
-These cubics are birational to quadric fibrations over $\P^2$.
-Intersections between $\C_8$ and the divisors $\C_{26}$, $\C_{38}$ give us also new classes of smooth rational cubic fourfolds whose associated quadric surface bundle doesn't have a rational section.
+This is the case for cubics containing a plane (resp. an elliptic ruled surface), where the fibers are quadric surfaces (resp. del Pezzo sextic surfaces).
+It is known that the rationality of these cubic hypersurfaces is related to the rationality of these surfaces over the function field of $\P^2$ and to the existence of rational (multi)sections of the fibrations.
+We study, in the moduli space of cubic fourfolds, the intersection of the divisor $\C_{8}$ (resp. $\C_{18}$) with $\C_{14}$, $\C_{26}$ and $\C_{38}$, whose elements are known to be rational cubic fourfolds.
+We provide descriptions of the irreducible components of these intersections and give new explicit examples of rational cubics fibered in (quartic, quintic) del Pezzo surfaces or in quadric surfaces over $\P^2$.
+We also investigate the existence of rational sections for these fibrations.
+Under some mild assumptions on the singularities of the fibers, these properties can be translated in terms of Brauer classes on certain surfaces.